-Back-to-school season can bring with it lots of different emotions for work-at-home parents, especially due to COVID-19 concerns.
-It’s also a time for telecommuting parents to take a step back, get a wide-angle view of their upcoming school year in a COVID-19 world, and decide what they might need to take care of in order to be back-to-school ready.
+Back-to-school season brings lots of different emotions for work-at-home parents, even a year removed from the peak of the COVID pandemic.
+It’s also a time for work-at-home parents to take a step back and get a wide-angle view of their upcoming school year world — one rife with possible mask mandates due to the COVID delta variant.
+Although challenges exist, getting back-to-school ready is still possible with a bit of determination and organization.
 This can mean reevaluating and planning ahead to accommodate the family’s changing schedule.

-Here are the six ways—both personal and professional—work-at-home parents can take stock of where they are now and what they might need to do to get back-to-school ready, even during a pandemic.
+Here are the six ways — both personal and professional — work-at-home parents can take stock of where they are now and what they might need to do to get back-to-school ready, even in a post-COVID world or during a new wave of the virus.

 Personal Life Tips for Work-at-Home Parents